-- a) A student will be eligible for the award of M.Tech degree on securing CGPA \geq 6.0, and shall pass all the mandatory Audit Courses to complete the M.Tech program successfully. - b) In the event of non-completion of project work and/or non-submission of the project report by the end of the fourth semester, the candidate shall re-register by paying the semester fee for the project.
+- a) A student will be eligible for the award of M.Tech degree on securing a minimum of 6.0/10.0 CGPA. - b) In the event of non-completion of project work and / or non-submission of the project report by the end of the fourth semester, the candidate shall re-register by paying the semester fee for the project.
 In such a case, the candidate will not be permitted to submit the report earlier than three months and not later than six months from the date of registration.

-8.0 CURRICULUM AND COURSE STRUCTURE
+8. CURRICULUM AND COURSE STRUCTURE

-The curriculum shall comprise Core Courses, Professional core elective courses, Audit courses, Open elective courses, Laboratory courses, Mini project with seminar, Project work-1 and Project work-2.
+The curriculum shall comprise Professional core courses, Professional elective courses, Audit courses, Open elective courses, Laboratory courses, Mini project with seminar, Dissertation work review - II and Dissertation work review - III and Dissertation Viva-Voce.

-Each Theory and Laboratory course carries credits based on the number of hours / week as follows:
+Each Theory and Laboratory course carries credits based on the number of Hours / Week as follows:

-- Lecture Hours (Theory): 1 credit per lecture hour per week. - Laboratory Hours (Practical): 1 credit for 2 practical hours, 2 credits for 3 or 4 practical hours per week. - Project Work: 1 credit for 2 hours of project work per week.
+- Lecture Hours (Theory): 1 credit per lecture hour per week. - Laboratory Hours (Practical): 1 credit for 2 practical hours, 2 credits for 3 or 4 practical hours per week. - Dissertation Work / Project work: 1 credit for 2 hours of project work per week.